davidekunno93/Routewise-FrontEnd/README.md

 ?Put trip name at the top of the page?
-Add from suggested list anim for categorical suggested places favorite a place tool tip needs to chill map loads funny sometimes when in mobile mode
+Add from suggested list anim for categorical suggested places favorite a place tool tip needs to chill map loads funny sometimes when in mobile mode (mobileMode not kicking in on tripInfo dates, and map sometimes ??)
 "..."s on suggested places
 <!-- Clear list - are you sure? modal -->

 <!-- Itinerary Page -->
 RESPONSIVE
 <!-- *update add place from PTC animation  -->
-*update code: centroids need to update each time itinerary places changes ? currently updates everytime PTC added *re-do day scroll to boxes code
+*catch saved places from the back-end
-**generate itinerary object has place['local_id']s instead of place['id']s (Kate) **saved places need to be returned in itinerary object when viewing already made trip (Kate) re-center map on click of itinerary place
+*update code: centroids need to update each time itinerary places changes ? currently updates everytime PTC added *re-do day scroll to boxes code re-center map on click of itinerary place

 <!-- Survey & Survey Update page page -->